-On that, almost all cycling jerseys will have three rear pockets, and look for a zipped pocket to stash small valuables.
+Almost all cycling jerseys will have three rear pockets, and you should look for a zipped pocket to stash small valuables.

 While many riders take pride in cycling tan lines, sunburn is an uncomfortable addition to a summer ride – and not recommended.

 If your jersey is particularly lightweight, you may still be able to burn through the fabric.
-Some brands offer cycling-specific sun creams, which aim to last longer without wearing off when sweating.
+Some brands offer cycling-specific sun creams, which are designed to last longer without wearing off when sweating.